NZ Sign Language Interpreted

 These resources will be available here for download two days before the first performance of the season, or can be requested via phone or email.

 A sensory relaxed performance creates a less formal, supportive atmosphere in the theatre.
-The show softens some technical elements and offers support materials to enable neurodiverse children and their family with sensory, movement, communication, and learning needs to enjoy a comfortable and inclusive theatre experience.
-We have resources including our welcome video to help with your sensory relaxed visit to the theatre.
+The show softens some technical elements and offers support materials to enable neurodivergent children and their family with sensory, movement, communication, and learning needs to enjoy a comfortable and inclusive theatre experience.
+Check out our resources page for help with your sensory relaxed visit to the theatre, including FAQs, show specific resources, and our welcome video.
+Discount price access tickets are available for autistic and neurodivergent patrons for our SR show.

 Tools to help with your Sensory Relaxed visit